franktranvantu/java-generics/README.md

-In this section we'll learn more about generics and implement our first type parameter!
+In this section we'll learn how to use type parameters with functions!